-These scholarships are awarded to top matriculated applicants to our graduate programs and are determined by each department’s admissions committee and graduate program director.
+These scholarships are awarded to high-achieving, matriculated students to our graduate programs and are determined by each department’s funding committee and graduate program director.

-This scholarship is awarded on a competitive basis to new master’s applicants who are out-of-state or international.
-The scholarship covers the tuition cost differential between in-state and out-of-state tuition full-time students taking up to 12 credits per semester for up to 4 sequential semesters (2 academic years, fall and spring semesters only).
+This scholarship is awarded on a competitive basis to incoming, domestic master’s and doctoral applicants who are out-of-state.
+The scholarship covers the tuition cost differential between in-state and out-of-state tuition full-time students taking a minimum of 9 credits, up to 12 credits per semester for up to 4 sequential semesters (2 academic years, fall and spring semesters only).
 Students are nominated by each department.

-One Presidential Fellowship will be awarded to an incoming graduate student in a doctoral program selected for a TA/GA position in the 2016-2017 academic year.
-This award carries a stipend of $15,000 per year and may be renewed up to three years.
+One Presidential Fellowship will be awarded to an incoming graduate student in a doctoral program selected for a TA/GA position.
+This award carries a stipend of $15,000 per year and may be renewed up to five years.
 Exceptional candidates are nominated by their Program Director for consideration.

-One Bunche Fellowship will be awarded to an incoming graduate student representing a diversity population.
+Two Bunche Fellowships will be awarded to an incoming graduate student representing a diversity population.
 The fellowship includes a stipend plus tuition remission.
 Exceptional candidates are nominated by their Program Director for consideration.

 Hazel Vera Dean Fellowship